Englewood, Colo. -- Many people have many ideas for Tim Tebow in the NFL.

-McDaniels and Tebow will begin the process of making the Gators legend an NFL-quality quarterback next week in a rookie-only minicamp.
+McDaniels and Tebow will begin the process of making the former Florida legend an NFL-quality quarterback next week in a rookie-only minicamp.

 McDaniels reiterated again Saturday that Tebow will be competing for the job that is currently owned by Kyle Orton.